StefanHig/StefanHig/README.md

 I was also previously associated with [The Praxis Studio for Comparative Media Studies](https://github.com/uvicpraxis) at the University of Victoria.

-You can find some of the other writing and academic-y work I've done [here](http://stefanhiggins.com/other-work).

-Finally, I'm an [amateur photographer](http://stefanhiggins.com/).
+I'm an [amateur photographer](https://stfn.work/photography/).
 I like to read about how digital cameras work.
 And I love to cook.

 If you'd like to get in touch with me to chat further, you can reach me at <stef18@shaw.ca>